All about the Swedish Flower Hen

 Esarp and the Tofta: Non-crested fowl were located.

 As you may infer from the fact that there are crested and non-crested birds, the appearance of the hen can vary tremendously from one bird to the next.

 I absolutely love the diversity of the breed – a mixed assortment if you will.

 The base colors can range from black, blue, yellow and reds.
 The feather pattern is mille fleur (thousand flowers), the feathers are white tipped.
 The combinations are many and varied – black/white; white/red and a pattern similar to the Speckled Sussex hen.

 Birds can be crested, tasseled or not, depending on the line of birds you have.
-At the moment we only keep non crested birds but that will change soon hopefully.
+We keep crested as well as not crested in the Flock.

 Wattles, single comb are all red and upright, the ear lobes are white, the eyes are orange/yellow in color.

 The body is described as round and robust, a medium sized bird with the roosters weighing around 8lb, and the hens 5 ½ lb.